bdrainer/AP_Deploy/README.md

 ### Git

 Forking the deploy repository allows you to maintain your settings privately while being able to synchronize with upstream changes.
+It isn't a requirement to fork.
+Creating your own repository and manually copying the contents of AP_Deploy would work as well.
+You could _diff_ directories to pull in changes between AP_Deploy and your copy.

 See [Syncing a Fork](https://help.github.com/articles/syncing-a-fork/)